Summer Undergraduate Research Fellowship - UH

 Working with Human Subjects: If your research proposal includes working with human subjects, then you must receive approval from the University's Institutitional Review Board (IRB) prior to initiating your research.
 Please reference the University's IRB policy before submitting your research proposal.

 Please be aware this is a competitive program with finite funding, and the Office of Undergraduate Research receives many more strong proposals than they are able to fund.
 The staff at the Office of Undergraduate Research is unable to share specific information about the assessment of individual applications after the decisions have been made.

 - It is assumed that students will not take a summer course.
 If a student MUST take a summer course for extenuating circumstances, petitions within this spirit may be accepted on a case-by-case basis by completing a petition form.
 A student cannot earn course credit for the SURF program.

-- Attend weekly Brown Bag Lectures each Wednesday from noon - 1 p.m.
+- Attend weekly summer Brown Bag Lectures each Wednesday from noon - 1 p.m.

 - Complete online survey, which is due on August 8th

-- Participate at Undergraduate Research Day 2016, which will take place in October 2016 (TBD), by presenting a research poster
+- Participate at Undergraduate Research Day 2018, which will take place in October 11, 2018, by presenting a research poster

 - SURF recipients' and faculty mentors' names and photos will be included in the annual Undergraduate Research Day booklet and in other online and print promotional materials.